radiantearth/stac-spec/README.md

 The Item specification defines the core fields that all assets must make available for searching in a catalog.
 In addition there are some basic fields for describing collections of data.
 Vendors can extend those core fields for the metadata they want to make available, and the community has started to define shared extensions.

+#### UML Diagram

+A UML diagram of the [STAC model](https://github.com/radiantearth/stac-spec/blob/uml-diagram/STAC-060-uml.pdf) is provided to help with navigating the specification.

 ## Contributing